 Too Far Lost was one of the opening acts for Trapt that night.
 According to Andy Bane, frontman for another opening band on the bill called Dangerkids, Trapt told Too Far Lost band members that they could not sell their merch at the show.
 Bane also stated that Brown proceeded to call the band fat, worthless and told Too Far Lost members, “You’re in a local band so you don’t matter.”

 Zach Myers, guitarist for Shinedown, posted a response on a fan’s Facebook page that posted about the Brown incident.
 Myers said Brown talked $#!t about Brent Smith of Shinedown, and Brent confronted Brown at K-Rockathon, though Brown ignored Brent and the band.
 Brown later posted on social media that his band Trapt was better than Shinedown.
-On Monday, Brown released a video on the band’s Facebook page in which he explains where his rage lately has been coming from.
+On Monday, Brown released a video on the band’s

 Alternative Press reported that Trapt and Bane were bantering back and forth on Facebook.
 The post has since been taken down.
 Bane posted,